 Brendon McCullum has emerged as a strong candidate to become England men's Test head coach

-Brendon McCullum, former New Zealand captain, has emerged as a front runner to become England men's new Test head coach
+Brendon McCullum, former New Zealand captain, has emerged as a front runner to become England men's new Test head coach; the 40-year-old is the ECB's preferred candidate for the role, but terms are yet to be agreed

-Brendon McCullum has emerged as a strong candidate to become England men's new Test head coach.
+Brendon McCullum is close to being appointed as England men's new Test head coach with the appointment expected to be made on Thursday.

-The 40-year-old is said to have held talks with the England and Wales Cricket Board (ECB) and is believed to be interested in the job.
+The 40-year-old is understood to have emerged as the England and Wales Cricket Board's (ECB) preferred candidate, and is believed to be interested in the job, but a deal still needs to be agreed.

-The news follows two days of interviews for the red and white ball coaching roles.

 McCullum, who played 101 Test matches for New Zealand, is currently in charge of Indian Premier League side Kolkata Knight Riders.

-If the ECB were to favour McCullum for the Test job, it would be a surprise appointment as the former NZ captain - now coach at KKR in IPL - is better known as a white-ball specialist.
+The ECB favouring McCullum for the Test job comes a surprise, as the former New Zealand captain is better known as a white-ball specialist.

 However, as Sky Sports' James Cole explains, he does not come without adequate experience for the Test role.